Surgery at CHOC :: Tidwell Procedure Center

 Before surgery, the patient’s caregiver will receive a phone call from a preoperative (“pre-op”) nurse.
 The nurse will ask the caregiver questions about the child’s health history, home medications and treatments.
 The nurse will also let the caregiver know what time to arrive and where to park.
 It is very important that caregivers return any missed called as soon as possible.

-Many patients at CHOC Children’s may need important tests prior to their surgery to make sure we provide the best and safest possible care.
+Many patients may need important tests prior to their surgery to make sure we provide the best and safest possible care.
 Necessary tests and services are determined by the patient’s physician and surgeon based upon the child’s condition, health history and planned surgery and anesthetic.
 Caregivers with questions about the types of tests needed before surgery should contact the child's surgeon's office.

 Common tests can include: